syncthing/syncthing/specs/bep-v1.rst

 :Bit 29 ("D", Ignore Deletes):
     is set for folders that the device will ignore deletes for.

-:Bits 25-28 (Hash):
-    indicates the hash algorithm in use for this folder, as a four bit integer.
-    The value values are:

-    - 0: SHA256
-    - 1: Murmur3-128
-    - 2-15: Reserved for future usage

 The **Options** field contains a list of options that apply to the folder.